QwazyWabbitWOS/q2admin-tsmod/readme.md

 Versions 1.17.46 and later fix a bug in the way q2admin calculated flood protection thresholds.
 The bug could cause a player to be kicked for flooding the server when this was not intended.
 The algorithm now works correctly.

-NOTE:
+## NOTE:
-This version of the dll needs to be placed in the quake2/debug or quake2/release subdirectory with the default name for the dll.
-It then loads the game dll from the quake2/mod folder without needing to rename the game dll to gamex86.real.dll.
+This version of the dll wants to be placed in the `quake2/debug` or `quake2/release` subdirectory with the default name for the dll.
+Then q2admin loads the game dll from the quake2/mod folder without needing to rename the game dll to gamex86.real.dll.
 If you want to keep the renaming convention, set quake2dirsupport = "No" in the q2admin.txt file and uncomment the line by removing the leading semicolon.
-Note: quake2dirsupport is set TRUE by default in the dll.
+Note: quake2dirsupport is set TRUE by default in the dll, causing the non-renamed dll to be launched from the mod folder.

+## On Linux and Windows
+The q2admin dll should be located in quake2/release/ or quake2/debug/ and must be named per the target processor architecture as defined by the Quake2 engine being used.
+The DLL name is automatically set when you compile q2admin in your environment.
+For example: gamex86_64.dll or gamex86.dll on Windows or gamex86_64.so or gamei386.so on Linux.

+The q2admin dll will load the mod dll of the same name from the mod folder named in the command line.

+Thus: quake2/release/gamex86_64.so the q2admin module, is loaded by the engine and the q2admin then loads quake2/yourgame/gamex86_64.so to launch the mod.

+Note: r1q2 seeks and loads quake2/(release or debug)/gamex86_64.dll or gamex86_64.so automatically.
+To obtain the same functionality in Q2PRO you must write: `+set sys_forcegamelib quake2/release/gamex86_64.so` on the command line that launches the server.
 <QwazyWabbit>

-Assume your game is called mymod.
+Let's assume your game is called mymod.
 Your dll's would be named and placed as shown below.
-This has been tested with r1q2, q2pro and q2rtx servers.

 ## Windows:
 	c:\quake2\release\gamex86.dll - The Q2admin dll
 	c:\quake2\mymod\gamex86.dll - The mymod dll
 ## Linux
-	quake2/release/gamex86.so - The q2admin dll
+	quake2/release/gamex86.so - The Q2admin dll
 	quake2/mymod/gamex86.so - The mymod dll

-## Using the renaming method under Windows where quake2dirsupport is "No".
+## Alternatively using the renaming method under Windows where quake2dirsupport is "No".
 	c:\quake2\mymod\gamex86.dll - The Q2admin dll
 	c:\quake2\mymod\gamex86.real.dll - The mymod dll